 What Do Health Information Technicians Do?

-This career requires you to use your knowledge and skills about healthcare and technology to assist doctors and other medical providers improve patient care while also lowering cost.
+This career requires you to use your knowledge and skills in healthcare and technology to assist doctors and other medical providers improve patient care while lowering costs.
 You will spend much of your shift working on a computer.
 Here are several specific duties you can expect to complete:

 - Assign clinical codes to patient procedures